Tips For Selling a House With Tenants

 The home had tenants and he thought it would be a piece a cake to sell his property because he thought the tenants would be angels.
 I explained to him that in my experience this was rarely the case and most of the time tenants make selling a home very difficult.
 He wanted to use my services and hired me to sell the home with the tenants.

-Almost immediately the tenant would not allow people to see the home.
-They consistently said no to most of the showings creating a very difficult situation.
-Of the showings they did allow the feedback repeatedly said the same thing – the home shows horribly.
+Almost immediately, the tenant would not allow people to see the home.
+They consistently said no to most of the showings, creating a challenging situation.
+Of the showings, they did allow the feedback repeatedly said the same thing – the home shows horribly.